bskydive/webpack-dep-graph/README.md

 ## Caveats

+ * terminology:
+    * webpack `module`: dependencies, source in graph
+	* webpack `reason(origin)`: consumer, destination in graph
  * dependency map calculated only for nodes with dependencies.
-For the dot format it's ok, but for the graphml bunch of nodes added from the reasons(dependencies) array
+For the dot format it's ok, but for the graphml bunch of nodes added from the dependencies array
  * see the full path in node data properties(right click)
     * ![](./doc/graphml_yed_data.jpg)
  * search in nodes, urls, properties